Skip to content

 2. Games for Mid-Size Groups (6–15 people)

 These are great for departments or hybrid teams.
 Mid-size groups, like small groups, can actively participate in more interactive team building games like Electric Fence, Puzzle Relay, or Scavenger Hunts.
+For outdoor sessions, incorporating activities with larger equipment, such as a 15ft trampoline, can add a fun physical challenge that encourages teamwork and trust.
 You can also encourage some physical and mental challenge with a puzzle relay.
 This kind of activity will keep people engaged and will help foster and build communication and problem-solving abilities.
 Mid-size games have enough people to promote group interaction.
 They are small enough, with people, to still allow everyone to participate.

 3. Games for Big Groups (15–30+ people)